Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: The compactified Jacobian

-\begin{remark} The Białynicki-Birula decomposition gives a canonical decomposition of $\bar{J}$ into locally closed subschemes isomorphic to affine space.
-If $H$ is of type $A_{2g}$, $C\rightarrow B$ is the family of odd hyperelliptic curves of genus $g$ (see Table \ref{table: introduction different cases}) and this decomposition is closely related to the Mumford representation of a point in the Jacobian of such a curve \cite[IIIa]{Mumford-tatalecturesiii}.
+In case $A_{2g}$ it is true (but we do not show) that the BB decomposition stratifies the smooth locus of $\bar{J}\rightarrow B$ according to the Mumford representation of a divisor on a hyperelliptic curve \cite[IIIa]{Mumford-tatalecturesiii}.
 It would be interesting to obtain a similarly concrete interpretation of this decomposition for other families of curves studied here. \end{remark}